jesrav/mlmodels/README.md

 mlflow_model = MLFlowWrapper(model)
 ```

-## Building a docker image with a model service
+### Building a docker image with a model service
 The model must wrapped as an mlflow.pyfunc model and must have the following
 - get_open_api_dict: Method that returns an open api specification as a dictionary.
 - model_input_from_dict: Method that transforms the dictionary model input, from the posted json, to input that can be passed to a predict method.
 - MODEL_NAME: Attribute with a model name.
 - model_initiated_dt: Attribute indicating when the object was initialized (when the model was trained).

+If you decorated a model class with the data_frame_model decorator, you will automatically have the above.
 The model must return predictions in an array-like form.

-First we train and save a model it localy.
-The model
+First we train and save a model locally.
 ```console
 python examples\random_forest_model_example\wine_example.py
 ```